-Discover upcoming events, festivals and activities in Greece's top destinations
+Browse upcoming events, festivals and activities in Greece's top destinations

 These recurring events happen every year and are perfect for planning your trip around

 Easter in Santorini represents the most significant religious celebration on the island, combining profound spiritual observance with vibrant cultural traditions.
 The festivities begin during Holy Week, with each village hosting its own unique ceremonies steeped in centuries-old customs.
-The atmosphere during this time is particularly magical in Pyrgos, where the entire village transforms on Good Friday evening as thousands of traditional "denekedakia" lanterns illuminate the narrow cobblestone streets.
+The atmosphere during this time is particularly magical in Pyrgos, where the entire villages on Good Friday evening as thousands of traditional "denekedakia" lanterns illuminate the narrow cobblestone streets.

 The Santorini Wine Harvest Festival celebrates the island's ancient winemaking heritage, which dates back over 3,000 years to when Phoenician traders first planted vines in the volcanic soil.
 This authentic cultural celebration features traditional grape crushing demonstrations where visitors can participate in the time-honored practice of stomping grapes by foot.